 Wrought iron differs from cast iron and steel in its carbon

 content.
 Iron/carbon alloys used in construction include the

-1. Wrought iron: Contains very little carbon (approximately
+1. Wrought iron: Contains very little carbon (less than

 2. Steel: Contains a moderate amount of carbon (between .06% and

 3. Cast Iron: Contains a high amount of carbon (between 2% and